flatcar/flatcar-linux-update-operator/doc/labels-and-annotations.md

 # Node Labels and Annotations

-The CLUO `update-operator` and `update-agent` manage a set of node labels and annotations to coordinate reboots among nodes receiving `update_engine` updates.
-CLUO label and annotation names are prefixed with "flatcar-linux-update.v1.flatcar-linux.net/" to avoid conflicts.
+The FLUO `update-operator` and `update-agent` manage a set of node labels and annotations to coordinate reboots among nodes receiving `update_engine` updates.
+FLUO label and annotation names are prefixed with "flatcar-linux-update.v1.flatcar-linux.net/" to avoid conflicts.

 A few labels may be set directly by admins to customize behavior.
 These are called out below.
-Other CLUO labels and annotations reflect coordinated state changes and should **not** be directly modified.
+Other FLUO labels and annotations reflect coordinated state changes and should **not** be directly modified.

 ## Update Operator (Coordinator)